mnot/I-D/site-wide-headers/draft.md

   pin-sha256="ZitlqPmA9wodcxkwOW/c7ehlNFk8qJ9FsocodG6GzdjNM=";
   pin-sha256="XRXP987nz4rd1/gS2fJSNVfyrZbqa00T7PeRXUPd15w=";
   report-uri="/lib/key-pin.cgi"
-Cache-Control: max-age=3600
-Vary: Accept-Encoding
 ~~~~

 If a request omits the `SM` header field, or its field-value does not match the current ETag of the well-known resource, all of the header fields above will be sent by the server in the response.

-Note that in these examples, the `Vary` header field has two values.
-Because the field values in the well-known resource are appended to the header set occurring on the wire, clients will combine them as per the rules in {{!RFC7230}}, Section 3.2.2.

 ## Notational Conventions